A step-by-step guide to help you buy or renovate old listed buildings.

 Taking care of an old and historic property is very much different than that of a non-listed building.
 One thing you have to realize is that the character of a listed building needs to be protected.
 That may include not just the house itself, but everything else within its curtilage, such as taking care of bespoke guttering or specific paint colours.

 If you think the listed property you bought needs some much-needed renovations, again, proceed with caution.
+While there are many tweaks and changes you could undertake, there many you are simply forbidden to carry.
 Here are the do’s and don’ts that you ought to remember.

-- Make sure to understand the causes of defects before doing repairs.
+- Make sure to understand the causes of defects before doing any repairs to the property.

 - Repair instead of replacing whenever possible.
 Avoid unnecessary work done if you can.

-- Hire ONLY architects, builders, and tradespeople who have experience with listed buildings.
+- Hire ONLY architects, builders, and tradespeople who have experience with listed buildings or you risk the quality of works, not to mention falling under sanctions.

 - Seek help from a local conservation officer to explain to you what’s allowed to be done.
 The conservation officer is an employee of the local council.
-Their primary job is to ensure that the character of a listed building is preserved.
+Their primary job is to ensure that the character of a listed building is preserved and to apply the law in case of misdoings and breaches of the law.

 - Keep all permissions and plans.
 You’ll need them if you plan to sell the listed building in the future.